evolvedbinary/hsg-project-wiki/Troubleshooting.md

 If you're not able to solve the problem, then copy and paste the entire contents of the console window in oXygen into an email and send it to your trainer.

-## GitHub Desktop is saying there is a conflict
+## GitHub Desktop says there is a conflict

 Git conflicts can be tricky to overcome, but take a screenshot and send it to your trainer.